NondumisoSihlangu/Portfolio-Project/README.md

-Housing Dataset Cleaning Project

-Overview
+Welcome to my portfolio!

+Here you will find a collection of projects that demonstrate my skills and experience in SQL, Power BI, and Python.

+Projects

+Project 1: Data Cleaning

-This project aims to clean and prepare a housing dataset for further analysis.
-The dataset contains information about various attributes of houses such as price, owner, size, location, and other relevant features.
+Description: This project aims to clean and prepare a housing dataset for further analysis.
+The dataset contains information about various attributes of houses such as price, size, location, and other relevant features.

-Dataset

-The dataset used in this project is sourced from https://github.com/AlexTheAnalyst/PortfolioProjects/blob/main/Nashville%20Housing%20Data%20for%20Data%20Cleaning.xlsx.
-It contains 56 478 rows and 19 columns.
-Each row represents a single house entry, and each column represents a different attribute of the houses.

-Cleaning Process

-The data cleaning process involves several steps to ensure the dataset is ready for analysis.
-These steps include:
+Tools Used: SQL Server
+Files:
+Data Cleaning.sql

+Key Features:

 Standardizing Formats: Standardize formats for categorical variables and ensure consistency in data representation.